Skip to main content

 What is the difference between a major incident and a local emergency?

 A major incident is a natural or man-made event that has a widespread impact on your community.
-Examples include tornadoes, ice storms with significant damage to utilities and public property, floods, wind storms, widespread damage from explosions or chemical spills as may result from a railroad, freight or industrial accidents, and terrorist-caused incidents.
+Examples include tornadoes, ice storms with significant damage to utilities and public property, floods, windstorms, widespread damage from explosions or chemical spills as may result from a railroad, freight or industrial accidents, and terrorist-caused incidents.

 A local emergency is an event that may have limited geographical impact requiring a response that exceeds the capacity of local agencies to respond.
 Examples may include large sewer, water main or pipeline collapses, bridge collapses, or an unusual event that requires specialized equipment for the response that is not available locally.